Hardware

 Storage HDR

-Infiniband HDR: The storage system (Home, Projects, Scratch) is the core of the interconnect fabric, and manages the whole system based on HDR: „High Data Rate“ 100 = 100 GBit/s (formerly EDR).
+The HPC interconnect's top level is defined by the Infiniband HDR of our storage system (Home, Projects, Scratch).
+Being the “core” of the interconnect fabric, it manages the whole system based on HDR = „High Data Rate“ 100 = 100 GBit/s (formerly EDR).

 Lichtenberg II Cluster Stage 2

-Infiniband HDR: the compute and login nodes of this cluster stage feature Mellanox ConnectX cards of the “HDR100” standard:
+Infiniband HDR: the compute and login nodes of this cluster stage (“island”) i02 feature Mellanox ConnectX cards of the “HDR100” standard:

 “High Data Rate 100” = 100 GBit/s.

-The internal IB topology of this cluster stage (“island”) is 1:1 non-blocking: any given (group of) compute nodes can communicate completely unharmed by any other (group of) compute node's network usage.
+The internal IB topology of this cluster stage (“island”) is 1:1 non-blocking: any given (group of) compute nodes can communicate completely unharmed by the network traffic of any other (group of) compute node.

 Lichtenberg II Cluster Stage 1

-Infiniband HDR: the compute and login nodes feature Mellanox ConnectX cards of the “HDR100” standard:
+Infiniband HDR: the compute and login nodes of this cluster stage (“island”) i01 feature Mellanox ConnectX cards of the “HDR100” standard:

 “High Data Rate” 100 = 100 GBit/s.

-While HDR in general offers up to 200 GBit/s, the nodes of this stage have cards with only 100 GBit/s – only the infiniband switches in between them communicate with HDR 200.
+While HDR in general offers up to 200 GBit/s, the nodes of this stage have cards with only 100 GBit/s – just the infiniband switches in between them communicate with HDR 200.

-The internal IB topology of this cluster stage (“island”) is 1:1 non-blocking: any given (group of) compute nodes can communicate completely unharmed by any other (group of) compute node's network usage.
+The internal IB topology of this cluster stage (“island”) is 1:1 non-blocking: any given (group of) compute nodes can communicate completely unharmed by the network traffic of any other (group of) compute node.